Call for Papers

 The 2nd IEEE International Workshop on Arabic and derived Script Analysis and Recognition (ASAR 2018) will be hosted by the Alan Turing Institute, London, in collaboration with the LORIA laboratory (University Lorraine, France) and REGIM-Lab.
 (University of Sfax, Tunisia), and will be held in London (United Kingdom) on March 12-14, 2018.

-ASAR 2018 is technically co-sponsored by IEEE Region 8, IEEE UK&IR section, IEEE Tunisia section, and IAPR (under approval).
+ASAR 2018 is technically co-sponsored by IEEE Region 8, IEEE UK and Ireland section, IEEE Tunisia section, and IAPR.

 The 2nd ASAR 2018 workshop provides an excellent opportunity for researchers and practitioners at all levels of experience to meet colleagues and to share new ideas and knowledge about Arabic and derived script document analysis and recognition methods.
 The workshop enjoys strong participation from researchers in both industry and academia.